mapbender/mapbender-documentation/en/quickstart.rst

 #.
 You can  chose ``only valid`` to load only services that follow the OGC WMS schema.
 Services that do not follow the schema may cause problems.

 #.
-Hit **Load** to load the Service to the repository.
+Hit **Load** to load the service to the repository.

 #.
-After successfull registration of the service Mapbender will display an overview on the information that was provided by the service.
+After a successful registration Mapbender will display an overview of the information that was provided by the service.

   .. image:: ../figures/mapbender_wms_load.png
      :scale: 80